mdub/clamp/README.markdown

     option "--type", "TYPE", "type of widget", :attribute_name => :widget_type
                                                # to avoid clobbering Object#type

+### Short/long option switches

+The first argument to `option` can be an array, rather than a single string, in which case all the switches are treated as aliases:

+    option ["-s", "--subject"], "SUBJECT", "email subject line"

 ### Flag options

 Some options are just boolean flags.
 Pass "`:flag`" as the second parameter to tell Clamp not to expect an option argument: